statofu/statofu-blog/20230513/README.md

 // By only checking the function declaration of `uncheckWithTextCleaned` or `useUncheckWithTextCleaned`, we don't know what states the hook changes.
 To know that, what set calls the hook directly or indirectly invokes needs to be figured out by tracking function bodies.
 ```

-In MobX, states changing is defined by store methods:
+In MobX, states changing gets defined by store methods:

 ```ts
 class CheckboxStore {